GoMyCodeAfrica/fullstackjs-course/09 AJAX/Exercice.md

 In order to search the specified artist name 'eminem', and get jsonp back, you can do https://api.deezer.com/artist/eminem.

+# Hint
-Hint #2:Remember to use Read-Search-Ask if you get stuck.
+1. Remember to use Read-Search-Ask if you get stuck.

 ## Extra